Sawtaytoes/image-viewer/TASKS.md

 - Load images from directory rather than `Image`.
 This will make it easier to queue up images independent of React components.

 ## Performance
 - Stop loading images in `FileBrowser` until `ImageViewer` image is loaded.
+This is somewhat solved, but it requires a high-priority and low-priority queue state.
 - Fix memory leak associated with loading and unloading folders containing images.
 They're probably getting stored somewhere other than state.

 ## File Browser